wilmoore/wroute/readme.md

 ## features

-- constant access time
+- [RFC6570] conforming
-- no-dependencies
+- Dependency-free
-- typed
+- Minimal

 ## usage
 - [`404`] status when request is to a missing **endpoint**